MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/navteqna.md

 |EntityTypeID|Edm.String|2084|

 ## Entity Types
- For a complete list of the entity type IDs that you can query, see [POI Entity Types](../public-data-sources/navteq-poi-entity-types.md).
+ For a complete list of the entity type IDs that you can query, see [NAVTEQ POI Entity Types](../public-data-sources/navteq-poi-entity-types.md).

 ## How to query the NAVTEQNA data source
  You can query NAVTEQNA data source by using the following base URL and adding additional parameters such a geographical area to search and the properties you want to return.
 For a complete description of query options and more examples, see [Query API](../query-api/index.md).